-For equipment operating at frequencies above 2,7 GHz and whose RF bandwidth does not extend to a frequency below 2,7 GHz, there is no exclusion band.
+For equipment operating at frequencies above 6 GHz and whose RF bandwidth does not extend to a frequency below 6 GHz, there is no exclusion band.

+The specific exclusion band shall be calculated by using the following formulae:

+For the lower edge for the exclusion band:-

+EXband(lower) = BandRX(lower) – BWRX

+and for the upper edge of the exclusion band:-

+EXband(upper) = BandRX(upper) + BWRX

-This exclusion band is always product dependent and defined in the relevant part of EN 301 489 series [i.13] dealing with the particular type of radio equipment.
+The actual values of the exclusion band will always be product dependent and may be specified in the relevant part of EN 301 489 series [i.13] dealing with the particular type of radio equipment for clarity.

 We will also need to add the above abbreviations into the relevant part of clause 3.